EDU5705 Principles of Quality Curricula

-- demonstate an understanding of the principles of quality curricula design.
-(All assignments)
+- demonstrate an understanding of the principles of quality curricula design (All Assignments)

-- demonstate a high level of literacy and the application of language in the design of curriculum.
-(All assignments)
+- demonstrate a high level of literacy and the application of language in the design of curriculum (All Assignments)

 |2.||Application of design taking account of external influences||30.00|